 Dr. Sanford is the Co-Director of Community Medicine.
-He attended medical school at USCF, and residency at UCSF-Fresno.
-Interested in the underserved, he has worked at the Berkeley free clinic and in Micronesia with the Peace Corps.
-He is now a primary care physician in the Seaside Family Health Center and has done research on the lead epidemic in that community.
+He attended medical school at UCSF and residency at UCSF-Fresno.
+Dedicated to the underserved, he has worked at the Berkeley free clinic and in Micronesia with the Peace Corps.
+He is primary care physician in the Watsonville Health Center and has done research on the lead epidemic in our community.
 He is a physician member for the local MediCal HMO advisory group.
-He enjoys surfing, astronomy, backpacking, traveling and cruising in his ’62 Corvette.
+He enjoys astronomy, backpacking, traveling and surfing.

 Debi Siljander, MD

 Prior to joining Natividad, Dr. Siljander served as medical director of Together Health Network (THN), a statewide network of hospitals and healthcare providers in Michigan.
 She has been a sports medicine and family medicine provider for more than 10 years, working at the Monterey Physicians Medical Group and MedQuan Sports Medicine, PC.
 Dr. Siljander is passionate about healthcare transformation initiatives that optimize patient care and experience and serves as Chief Transformation Officer at Natividad.